Arjun-P17/Habitly/README.md

 # Habitly

 Habity is an app to track a collection of habits (Exercise, Diet, Reading, Meditation, Entertainment).
+Only exercise tracking has been implemented, the rest are in development.
 It is a NEXT.js app with a NodeJS Backend.
-Exercise tracking has been implemented, the rest are in development.

 ## How to run the app
 Run the commands as below, only the dev scripts are currently available.